inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 ![GF parse tree for the string aabbcc](/images/anbncn.png "GF parse tree for the string aabbcc")

 This concludes the part about expressivity.
 If you want to learn <!--about the larger context and how GF compares to some other grammar formalisms--> more, here's the link to [Ljunglöf (2004)](https://gupea.ub.gu.se/bitstream/handle/2077/16377/gupea_2077_16377_3.pdf) again.
-If you don't, that's cool—this overview is enough to understand the rest of this post!
+If you don't, that's cool—this overview is more than enough to understand the rest of this post!

 <!-- You can also do stuff like erase[^1] and duplicate arguments on the right-hand side.
 If you are familiar with the [PGF format](../../06/13/pmcfg.html) and want to explore how this works on the lower level, you can add these functions to the previous grammars: